-- 1. A minimum of 10 semester hours credit must be earned through an accredited college classroom experience. - A maximum of 30 semester hours may be earned through a recognized testing service. - A maximum of 30 semester hours may be earned through ACE.
-Note: Military credit that has been transcripted will be considered as any other college transcript. - A maximum of 15 semester hours may be earned through portfolio submission.
+- 1. A minimum of 10 semester hours credit must be earned through an accredited college classroom experience. - 2.
+A maximum of 30 semester hours may be earned through a recognized testing service. - 3.
+A maximum of 30 semester hours may be earned through ACE.
+Note: Military credit that has been transcripted will be considered as any other college transcript. - 4.
+A maximum of 15 semester hours may be earned through portfolio submission.

-Please contact an Advantage counselor for additional information about earning college credit for prior learning experiences.
+Please contact the Office of Campus Academic Services office for additional information about earning college credit for prior learning experiences.